OrangeFox86/DreamcastControllerUsbPico/README.md

   <img src="images/Maple_Bus_Electronics_Block_Diagram.png?raw=true" alt="Maple Bus Electronics Block Diagram"/>
 </p>

+- Both lines on the Bus are pulled HIGH through weak pullup resistors
 - Only one connected component on the bus may communicate at a time
 - During communication, a device should not drive both lines HIGH for very long to prevent a downstream device from thinking the bus is free
 - Before a component starts communicating, it must verify the bus is neutral for a sufficient amount of time
+- A peripheral device will only communicate 1 packet of data in response to a request from the host

 <p align="center">
   <img src="images/Maple_Bus_Hardware_Communication.png?raw=true" alt="Maple Bus Hardware Communication"/>